 I found success letting the cherries thaw for ten to fifteen minutes.
 Place them in a strainer over a bowl.
 You could even add the extra cherry juice back into the batter for more cherry flavor.

-Let’s through each step to make this easy cherry bread recipe in a bit more detail.
+Let’s go through each step to make this easy cherry bread recipe in a bit more detail.

 2. Whisk the dry ingredients of flour (gluten free or traditional), baking powder, salt and nutmeg.
 You can use other spices such as cardamom if you wish.

 7. Bake until the top is a light golden brown.
-Let the gluten free cherry quick bread cool on a wire rack.
+This photo shows the gluten free cherry quick bread cooling on a wire rack.
 Let the bread cool completely before slicing.

 - 1/2 cup (8 tablespoons, 4 ounces) butter, softened